By Sam Ervin

 Ray knew that even the new Kubota tractor was too small to excavate the root systems of the creosote bushes on slope below the "temporary" workshop.

-I authorized him to hire a bulldozer for the work.
+Ray was authorized to hire a bulldozer for the work.
 He got two bids, and their hourly bids were the same, $60 per hour.
-But Richie McKiver had the bigger bulldozer and gave Meher Mount a flat rate while throwing in some extra work while he was there.
+But Richie McGiver had the bigger bulldozer and gave Meher Mount a flat rate while throwing in some extra work while he was there.
 The total cost for his work is was $1,100.

-The Fire Dept also requested more clearance along and above the driveway in the large oak overhangs in front of the center.
+The fire department also requested more clearance along and above the driveway in the large oak overhangs in front of the center.
 This has been completed The new chain saw approved by the board and Richie's help was useful in accomplishing the tree clearances to 14 feet.